pjalagna/BASIIS/README.md

 special verbs:
 tail. - re-executes the paragraph. pushback - backups the stream to allow repicking of this token
-code: - special marker to envelope stream till endcode:
+code: - special marker to envelope stream (IE bypass parsing) till endcode:

 operation:
-paragraphs are executed as called clauses are executed in sequence till success.
+paragraphs are executed as called clauses are executed in sequence:
 -- on failure the following clause is executed.
--- if all clauses fail a called paragraph also fails verbs are executed in sequence.
+-- if all clauses fail the paragraph also fails verbs are executed in sequence.
 -- if a verb fails the clause fails.
--- if the verb is a paragraph name then that paragraph is called.
+-- if the verb is a paragraph name then that paragraph is called (IE executed in place).

 input format:
 start :-